 This article will discuss the benefits and risks of eating cod.

 Like other types of fish, cod is naturally high in protein.
-Specifically, 100 grams (g) of cooked cod contains around 20 g of protein.
+Specifically, 100 grams (g) of cooked cod contains around

 Protein is an essential part of any diet.
 Proteins support the “structure, function, and regulation” of cells, tissues, and organs in the body.